 Strong alignment between your marketing and sales teams is crucial.
 Collaboratively define your ideal customer profile (ICP) and establish clear communication channels to share insights and feedback throughout the ABX process.

-- Demandbase: Demandbase helps marketers identify high-value accounts, personalize experiences, and monitor progress.
+- Demandbase helps marketers identify high-value accounts, personalize experiences, and monitor progress.
 It also facilitates seamless integration with popular CRM and marketing automation systems, improving data exchange and alignment between teams.

-- Terminus: Terminus is a comprehensive ABX platform designed to assist marketers in identifying and prioritizing target accounts, crafting personalized content and campaigns, and assessing account engagement.
+- Terminus is a comprehensive ABX platform designed to assist marketers in identifying and prioritizing target accounts, crafting personalized content and campaigns, and assessing account engagement.
 With its suite of tools, Terminus streamlines various ABX-related tasks and offers valuable insights for data-informed decision-making.

 The journey from traditional marketing to account-based marketing (ABM) has been transformative.
 However, the evolution doesn't stop there.